-Employee: A full or part-time employee of Rutgers University.
+Employee: This constitutes any full- or part-time employee of Rutgers University.

 Expense Report: The form which is used to account for travel and other business expenses.
 Expense reports are subject to review by internal auditors, external auditors (including state and federal grant agencies), and the IRS.